glitch452/MMM-ViewNotifications/README.md

 | `includeNotifications` | *Optional* - A white list of notifications, if not empty, only notifications of these types will be displayed<br />**Type:** `array`<br />**Default:** `[]`
 | `excludeNotifications` | *Optional* - A black list of modules, notifications of these types will not be displayed<br />**Type:** `array`<br />**Default:** `[]`
 | `format`               | *Optional* - The format to use for the notification item added to the list. <br />**Type:** `string`<br />**Default:** `'{time}: "{module}" sent "{notification}"'`<br />**Options:** <br /> - `{notification}`  The name of the notification<br /> - `{module}`  The name of the module that sent the notification<br /> - `{payloadList}`  A list of properties in the payload object<br /> - `{payloadData}`  A JSON string representing the payload data in the notification<br /> - `{date}`  The date that the notification was sent in the YYYY-MM-DD format<br /> - `{time}`  The date that the notification was sent in the HH:mm:ss format<br /> - `{date\|format}`  The date/time that the notification was sent, in the specified format, <br />using [moment.js](https://momentjs.com/docs/#/displaying/format/) for formatting rules.
 Ex: {date\|HH:mm}

+## Updated
+To update the module to the latest version, use your terminal to:
+1. Navigate to your MMM-ViewNotifications folder.
+If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules/MMM-ViewNotifications`
+2. Execute the following git command:<br />`git pull`

+If you have changed the module on your own, the update will fail.
+To update, reset the module using the command `git reset --hard`, then retry `git pull`

 ## License